Photos by JKTP

-With an opening date in mid-November, a long term project is coming to fruition in McLaren Vale.
+Having opened in November, a long term project has come to fruition in McLaren Vale.

 Dowie Doole, coming off the high of a huge win at the Royal Adelaide Wine Show in October (best Rosé amongst more than a hundred is no easy feat) is also celebrating the opening of their highly anticipated cellar door.

 Amidst the vineyards, just off California Road in McLaren Vale, four shipping containers sit, all the final touches since our last chat with the team have produced one of McLaren Vale’s coolest cellar doors.

 Dowie Doole’s cellar door has been in the works for a few years now, with director and winemaker Chris Thomas working closely with Oli Scholz of Scholz Vinall Design, to produce something that breathes sustainability.

 Even when construction had begun it was very evident that the fit is extremely conducive with their ethos.
 Solar panels are fitted above the containers, rainwater tanks are outfitted alongside them.

 Most interestingly, the cellar door is placed on stilts which means it doesn’t disturb the soil.

 If it weren’t for the charging stations for electric cars, the cellar door wouldn’t need to be connected to the grid.
 That’s how sustainable we’re told it is.

 Chris and Oli have been driving the sustainability focused mission, but the way was paved with Dowie Doole founders, Norm Doole and Drew Dowie.

 Norm and Drew’s coming together is similar to that of Chris and Oli.
-A winemaker and an architect which married their ideas on sustainable practices and how to implement them practically.
+A winemaker and an architect who married their ideas on sustainable practices and how to implement them practically.

 Norm was one of the founders of Willunga Basin Water; taking treated water from Christies Beach Wastewater Treatment Plant, they pump to to many growers of the McLaren Vale region.